countable-web/open-source-corporation/MISSION.md

 # Mission

-Overarching mission: _Make creating on the web easier._
+Overarching mission: _Empower Creation on the WEb._

 We currently have 2.